chaostoolkit/chaostoolkit-documentation/sources/reference/tutorials/run-flow.md

 default behavior is straightforward, it runs the activities from the file sequentially in the order they are declared.

+The first block executed, if found, is the steady-state hypothesis block.
+In this particular instances, it acts as a sort of a gateway to say "the system is normal and meeting its baseline, you can carry on".
+By doing so, we notify the world is in a state which we can comprehend and make sense of.

+Then, the method is applied.
+Usually the method consists of at least an action but can also contain probes and other actions.
+The first action defines the turbulence we want to introduce into the system and see if it impacts our initial baseline.
+Other actions should be few in numbers or they may render the reading of the results challenging.
+Probes are merely data collectors of what is happening in your system as the turbulence is happening.
+It helps the analysis.

+Next, the steady state hypothesis is executed again but, this time, it tells us if our baseline has deviated considering the perturbation.

+Finally, rollbacks are applied.
+They serve to usually undo the condition but should not be misunderstood as a way to put the system back to a normal state when the deviation really triggered a dire chain of events for your system.

 ## Terminating the execution gracefully